VPN Full-Tunnel Exclusion (Application and IP/URL Based Local Internet Breakout)

 VPN Exclusion API

 VPN Exclusions can be configured via API.
-The GET API can be used to retrieve all VPN Exclusions configured within an Organization.
-The PUT APIs can be used to configure VPN Exclusions.
+The GET API can be used to retrieve all VPN exclusions configured within an organization.
+The PUT APIs can be used to configure VPN exclusions.
 See API docs for more information.